medvednikov/gomvc/README.md

 It supports PostgreSQL via [gorp](https://github.com/coopernurse/gorp), and more databases will be added in the future.

-This is an alpha release missing several key features and is not recommended for use in production.

 ## Quick start ##
 You can run the quick start example with